MarcelGarus/server/README.md

 cargo run
 ```

-Later on, updates can be applied like this:
+Later on, you can apply updates like this:

 ```bash
 git pull && cargo run